AffectAnalysisGroup/PyAFAR/README.md

 PyAFAR comes as an executable file for Windows, Linux (Ubuntu), and Mac platforms.
 It can be used as an out-of-the-box software with no additional dependency requirements.

-PyAFAR GPU capabilities only on Linux or WSL2
+PyAFAR GPU capabilities work only on Linux or WSL2

 ## Modules